TDeVries/TDeVries.github.io/_posts/2017-01-25-summary-of-udacity-github-course.md

 `git commit --amend`: Edit the commit message for the commit that is currently checked out.

+`git commit -m ["Commit message in quotes"]`: Commits using the provided commit message instead of opening a text editor.

 `git checkout [commit_ID/branch_name]`: Reverts all files in repository to the state they were at when the specified commit was made.

 #### Regarding branches